kbhokray/serverless-neuralnetwork/README.md

 # Serverless Neural Network

 Serverless Neural Network is a lightweight framework designed for deploying trainable neural networks on serverless platforms, specifically tailored for AWS Lambda.
 Traditional neural network libraries like PyTorch, TensorFlow, and JAX offer extensive functionality, but they come with the drawback of being heavy and resource-intensive.
-This framework focuses on simplicity and efficiency, allowing you to deploy a lightweight neural network directly to AWS Lambda without the need for dedicated servers or complex container setups.
+This framework focuses on simplicity and efficiency, allowing you to deploy a lightweight neural network directly to AWS Lambda without the need for dedicated servers or complex container lambdas.

 ## Features

-**Lightweight Deployment:** Deploy simple neural networks on AWS Lambda without the need for dedicated servers or heavyweight containers.
+**Lightweight Deployment:** Deploy simple neural network on AWS Lambda without the need for dedicated servers or heavyweight containers.

 **Data Handling:** Easily save datapoints, train a network on the stored data, and persist the trained model to a database.

 **Inference Support:** Perform inferences using the trained network, making it suitable for real-time applications.

-**Database Integration:** Uses Pymongo for efficient database operations, reducing query times and improving overall performance.
+**Database Integration:** Uses Pymongo over Object-Document Mappers (ODMs) for efficient database operations, reducing query times and improving overall performance.

+**Optimized Size:** The framework is uses bare minimum external libraries to keep the package size small (24 MB).

 ## Prerequisites